datagnss/datagnss.github.io/d303-docs/quick-guide.md

-# D300 series RTK receiver quick guide
+# D300 series quick guide

   Please follow below quick guides to configure and use the product.